akruszewski/gibl/manuscript/chapter2.md

 ## Summary

-The point of this chapter was to get a feeling of the Racket programming language.
+The point of this chapter was to get a basic understanding of the Racket programming language.
 Here's what we learned in this chapter, briefly:

 1. Lisp is a family of programming languages, and Racket belongs to the Lisp family
 1. Lisps have no syntax compared to standard programming languages, and syntax is defined differently in Lisp, through S-exprs